druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 - I wrote a [blog post](https://druce.ai/2024/01/prompting) here.
 C-L-E-A-R is a good mnemonic acronym:
 	- *Contextualize* - Specify a role or persona: *"You are a copy editor with years of experience polishing articles and blog posts for web publication."*
 	- *Limits* - Length; format like three bullet points; tone or style like concisely, or like a tech journalist, or only use facts from this text.
-	- *Elaborate and give Examples* - Explicate and provide as much detail and specifics as possible.
+	- *Elaborate and give Examples* - Explain and provide as much detail and specifics as possible.
 Use [chain of thought](https://www.promptingguide.ai/techniques/cot) and [other advanced prompting methods](https://arxiv.org/abs/2407.12994).
 	- *Audience* - Identify the audience the response is addressed to, such as 'explain like I'm 5'.
 	- *Reflect or Review* - Ask ChatGPT to ask clarifying questions before answering, give itself space, such as "think step by step", "make sure of x before answering".
 - Take a course on [prompt engineering](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).